gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-points-lines-triangles.md

 Title: WebGL Points, Lines, and Triangles
+Description: Details on drawing Points, Lines, and Triangles

 The majority of this site draws everything with triangles.
 This is arguably the normal thing